rokozeit/herkunft_daten/README.md

 Run the script `run.py` e.g.:

-        > python run.py
+    python run.py

 As already stated, it will take a while especially if Austria is included.

 # Data format
 Each country has its own table.
 I am using coutry codes as table names.
+So the table for Germany is called `de`, the table for Austria is called `at` and so on.

 Each table has the same columns:
-- **name**: The name of the producer
+- **name** *(Text)*: The name of the producer
-- **address**: The address - street-name number, postcode city - in my case
+- **address** *(Text)*: The address - street-name number, postcode city - in this case - *however, any format would be ok.
+I am just handling this as a text field*.
-- **approvalNo**: The actuall approval number of the EC identification and health marks
+- **approvalNo** *(Text)*: The actuall approval number of the EC identification and health marks
-- **approvalNoOld**: The old number (I think mainly in Germany)
+- **approvalNoOld** *(Text)*: The old number (I think this is used mainly in Germany)
-- **comment**: Some additional information
+- **comment** *(Text)*: Some additional information if it exists.

-# Use and search the data
+# How to use and search the data
-As stated, there is an [App](https://github.com/rokozeit/herkunft) (currently for Windows and Android).
+As stated, there is an [App](https://github.com/rokozeit/herkunft) (currently for Windows and Android) you can use to search within the data.

 # Additinal information
-The EU provides a [list](https://food.ec.europa.eu/safety/biological-safety/food-hygiene/approved-eu-food-establishments/national-websites_en#list-of-eu-country-approved-establishments) of web pages to the country individual health mark information or lists.
+The EU provides a [list](https://food.ec.europa.eu/safety/biological-safety/food-hygiene/approved-eu-food-establishments/national-websites_en#list-of-eu-country-approved-establishments) of web pages to the country individual health mark information.
+All are provided in different formats.
+So there is no one solution for it all.

-Instructions are given as comment in the individual python scripts.
+Further instructions on the processing of the different formats I am using are given as comment in the individual python scripts. so feel free to explore my solutions and find better once.

-The first letters indicate the country: `de` (Germany), `at` (Austria), ...
+The first letters of the scripts indicate the country code: `de` (Germany), `at` (Austria), ... .
+This is also used as table name in the sqlite database.

-Usually there is a file called `at_download.py` which is a download script for the content and a file called `at_db_script.py` which parses the downloaded file and writes the content in the sqlite db.
+Usually there is a file called `at_download.py` which is a download script for the content and a file called `at_db_script.py` which parses the downloaded file and populates the content in the sqlite db.

-There was an issue with Python 3.12 and the `at_db_script.py` using the library camelot.
+There was an issue with Python 3.12 and the `at_db_script.py` using the library `camelot`.
 I could not get it running.
-With 3.11 it worked.
+With 3.11 and 3.12.1 it worked.

-Having created the data base you can use it in the [App](https://github.com/rokozeit/herkunft).
+Having created the data base you can use it in the [App](https://github.com/rokozeit/herkunft) (currently available for Windows and Android).